 Award-winning community outreach program returns to Alberta this summer

-entertaining and educational program was developed by Insurance
+and educational program was developed by Insurance Bureau of

-WHY: Most injuries, whether at home, work or play, are preventable.
+WHY: Most injuries, whether they occur on the road, at home or at

-In addition, Alberta roads are the scene of approximately 400
+Alberta roads are the scene of approximately 400 fatalities

 responsible for over 90% of collisions.